 People have been impersonating other individuals for personal gain and revenge since the dawn of time.
 In the Internet age, impersonation is accomplished more easily than ever.
 It’s not uncommon to hear about a scorned lover or angry ex creating a fake social media account in the other’s person name in an attempt to “get back at them” by harassing, stalking or intimidating them.
 Because Internet impersonation can have devastating consequences, Texas law prohibits online impersonation in two different ways.
-One portion of the statute covers web pages on commercial social networking sites and other websites, and the other section deals with email, text messages, and message boards.
+One portion of the statute covers social networking sites and other websites, and the other section deals with email, text messages, and message boards.
 Here’s a look at the law, consequences and examples of online impersonation:

 Impersonating another on social media is prohibited by law if all the following elements are met: